gyuho/learn/doc/etcd_raft_algorithm/README.md

 Note that each linearizable operation applied by concurrent processes takes effect instantaneously at some point between its invocation and its response.
 It's an atomic, *or linearizable* operation.
-But what if a system cannot satisfy this requirements?
-There's a weaker way of making the system still **consistent**. **Sequential consistency** is another consistency model in which operations' can take effect *before invocation* or *after response*.
+But what if a system cannot satisfy this requirement?

+**Sequential consistency** is another consistency model, *weaker than linearizability*, in which operations' can take effect *before invocation* or *after response*, but is still considered *consistent*.

 > Many caches also behave like sequentially consistent systems.
 If I write a
 > tweet on Twitter, or post to Facebook, it takes time to percolate through